BeffJezos/vasgit/README.md

 # Cleanup
 rm -rf /tmp/vasgit

-# The script will:
-# - Copy the rules file to your project
-# - Ask you about workflow and tech stack
-# - Create the correct IDE directory (.cursor/, .ai-ide/, etc.)
 ```

+**The script will:**
+- Copy the rules file to your project
+- Ask you about workflow and tech stack
+- Create the correct IDE directory (.cursor/, .ai-ide/, etc.)

 ## How It Works